This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 - Place your butter pieces in a large, microwave-safe bowl and microwave until melted.
 Set aside (you want the butter to cool down to room temperature so it's not too hot before you add the eggs — butter that is too hot could cook your eggs or melt your sugar and ruin your muffins)

 - Return to your bowl with the melted butter and ensure that it is not hot to the touch.
 Add eggs and vanilla, stir well.

 - Add pumpkin puree and milk and stir until completely combined.

 - Gradually stir your dry ingredients into your wet until completely combined, taking care to not overmix the batter.

 - Gently fold in 1 cup of the chocolate chips.

-- Evenly divide muffin batter into prepared muffin tins (filling each ¾ full).
-Sprinkle tops of muffins with remaining ⅓ cup of chocolate chips and then sprinkle tops generously with sugar.
+- Evenly divide muffin batter into prepared muffin tins (filling each 3/4 full).
+Sprinkle tops of muffins with the remaining 1/3 cup of chocolate chips and then sprinkle tops generously with sugar.

-- Bake on 350 for 20-22 minutes (toothpick inserted in center should come out mostly clean with only few crumbs).
+- Bake on 350 for 20-22 minutes (toothpick inserted in the center should come out mostly clean with only a few crumbs).